artikov/todo-list/README.md

 ## Todo list web-app created using JavaScript

 The app is fully funtional all CRUD operations are working.
-The app is connected to MongoDb database.
+The app is connected to MongoDB database.

 The App is live at: https://todo-list-artikov.herokuapp.com/